rbsummers/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
+They are forked from https://github.com/webpro/dotfiles and heavily customized.

 Take anything you want, but at your own risk.

 It mainly targets macOS systems (but it works on at least Ubuntu as well).